muratk5n/thirdwave/en/README.md

 ---

-[Code](tweets/2022/util.py) to fetch war map from ISW for any date,
+[Code](tweets/2022/util.py) to fetch UKR-RU war map from ISW for a given date,

 ```python
 import util, datetime